shanevanheerden/shanevanheerden.github.io/_news/announcement_4.md

 inline: false
 ---

-Attending the <a href='https://deeplearningindaba.com/2018/'>Deep Learning Indaba</a> at Stellenbosch University in South Africa was a truly transformative experience for me.
+Attending the [news/](https://deeplearningindaba.com/2018/) at Stellenbosch University in South Africa was a truly transformative experience for me.
 From September 9th to 14th, 2018, I had the opportunity to immerse myself in the world of machine learning and artificial intelligence, and to learn from some of the most renowned experts in the field.

 The Indaba, whose mission is to strengthen AI on the African continent, provided a platform for teaching, research, exchange, and debate around the latest developments in the field.
 Among the prestigious speakers at the event were <a href='https://research.google/people/jeff/'>Jeff Dean</a>, a senior researcher at Google, and <a href='https://www.davidsilver.uk/'>David Silver</a>, the lead researcher on the AlphaGo project at DeepMind.